manda-linda/bowery/README.md

-# Bowery Farming Coding Challenge
+# Throttled Image Uploads in Node

 Before running, update configuration.json with the AWS credentials, S3 Bucket, and desired network throttle in mbps